Reporter Outreach Logo

 Tech-specific journalist relationships.
 Ask the agency which journalists and publications they've placed clients in during the last 90 days.
 Not which journalists they "have relationships with" — which ones have actually published stories featuring their clients.
 If they can't name specific reporters at publications in your space, they're pitching blind.

 Placement-level case studies.
 You want to see actual coverage URLs from tech clients in a similar category.
 Not "we helped a SaaS company build brand awareness" — show me the TechCrunch article, the VentureBeat mention, the industry trade placement.
 Agencies that deliver results are happy to show them.
-Agencies that don't deliver results talk about "strategic counsel" and "media ecosystem mapping."
+Agencies that don't talk about "strategic counsel" and "media ecosystem mapping."

 Clear metrics tied to business outcomes.
 Coverage volume, average domain rating of placements, keyword ranking impact, brand mention growth, and referral traffic from coverage.
 Any agency still reporting primarily on "impressions" or "potential reach" is using vanity metrics because they can't show real ones.